avinashtomar09/Diabetes-Risk-Predictor/README.md

 ## Dataset

-This project uses the Pima Indians Diabetes Dataset which contains 768 rows of real patient data.
+This project uses the Pima Indians Diabetes Dataset which contains many rows of real patient data.
+The dataset is already included in this repository as dataset.csv so you do not need to download anything separately.

-Download it from here:
+Downloaded it from here:
 https://www.kaggle.com/datasets/uciml/pima-indians-diabetes-database

-After downloading, rename the file to dataset.csv and place it in the same folder as the other files.

 ---

 ## How to set it up